critical-path/macaddress-rs/README.md

 ## Building the documentation

-To build the documentation for macaddress, run the following commands from your shell.
+To build the documentation for macaddress, run the following command from your shell.

 ```console
 [user@host macaddress-rs]$ cargo doc